Zero Landfill Waste Highlights

 An average American generates about 4.4 pounds of landfill waste every day.
 Emory encourages all members of its community to reduce the amount of waste sent to landfills – and Emory University is leading a multitude of efforts designed to support that goal.

 The Emory Waste Policy was rolled out in January 2018 to guide campus waste management changes.
 Designed to achieve our 2025 goals for waste reduction and diversion, this extensive program offers convenient recycling and composting stations across campus and clear instructions to enable the entire campus community to eliminate landfill waste.

 Emory’s Sustainability Vision & Strategic Plan, 2025 includes the goal to divert 95% of non-construction campus waste from municipal landfills by that year.

 From January 2018 to December 2018, Emory University diverted about 70% of its total waste from landfills – an 11% increase from the 59% diverted in 2017.

 Zero Landfill Waste Benefits

-Emory University deeply values sustainability, and we are embracing the opportunity to for our entire community to develop habits that will encourage lifelong sustainable living.
-By 2020, all University departments will include information regarding Emory’s landfill diversion commitments in new employee, faculty and student orientation materials.
+Emory University deeply values sustainability, and we are embracing the opportunity for our entire community to develop habits that will encourage lifelong sustainable living.
+The Waste Policy requires all University departments to include information regarding Emory’s landfill diversion commitments in new employee, faculty and student orientation materials by 2020.

 Waste is broken into specific streams to optimize revenue that can be realized from recyclables.